orbisat-oeiras/backend/README.md

   - `DataProviders`: classes responsible for emitting data.
 All data providers must implement `IDataProvider`.
 A consumer class can subscribe to a provider's `OnDataProvided` to be notified whenever new data is available.
     - `RandomProvider`: provides random floats on a configurable interval.
     - `SerialProvider`: provides string arrays from a serial port.
   - `DataProcessors`: classes responsible for transforming data.
-Notably, every processor both subscribes to a provider to get new data to transform, and is itself a provider, emiting a new event after it has transformed the data.
+Notably, every processor both subscribes to a provider to get new data to transform, and is itself a provider, emitting a new event after it has transformed the data.
     - `DataExtractors`: classes responsible for extracting a specific piece of data from `SerialProvider` data.
   - `EventFinalizers`: classes responsible for finalizing an event, i.e., collecting the necessary data and tagging it properly.
 Finalizers must be `IDataProviders` (though they'll usually be processors) marked with `EventFinalizerAttribute`.
 Each finalizer is responsible for only one tagged events.
 The following tags are (or will be) provided, along with their respective finalizers.
     - `primary/pressure` by `PressureFinalizer`
     - `primary/temperature` by `TemperatureFinalizer`
     - `primary/altitude` by `AltitudeFinalizer`
     - `secondary/raw`
-    - `seconddary/ndvi`
+    - `secondary/ndvi`
     - `general/acceleration`
     - `general/position`
     - `general/raw`